 - Exercise — While small, Westies are still balls of energy.
 Exercise is an important factor in your pup’s health and weight.

-- Nutrition — Ensuring your Westie has all the nutrients it needs during their developmental puppy stage is so crucial to proper weight when fully grown.
+- Nutrition — Ensuring your Westie has all the nutrients it needs during its developmental puppy stage is so crucial to proper weight when fully grown.

-These cute little dogs are known for their distinct white fur, which while coarse, can give the Westie a slightly larger appearance relative to their weight.
-While not a direct correlation with weight, a bad haircut can make your dog look larger, or smaller, after the trip to the groomers.
+These cute little dogs are known for their distinct white fur, which, while coarse, can give the Westie a slightly larger appearance relative to their weight.
+While not a direct correlation with weight, a bad haircut can make your dog look larger or smaller after the trip to the groomer.

 How Tall do Westies Get?

 Westies are generally smaller dogs.
-At only around 15 lbs., it should be no surprise that these rambunctious little pups don’t grow too tall.
+At only around 15 lbs (7 kgs), it should be no surprise that these little pups don’t grow too tall.
 While they may not be as tiny as other breeds of dogs, they certainly don’t stand very high off the ground.

-You can expect your Westie to grow to around 11 inches in height.
+You can expect your Westie to grow to around 11-12 inches in height.
+That’s 28-30 cms in metric.
 Again, this will vary on a few factors.
-Some Westies are even smaller, only clocking in at under 9 inches in height.
-Regardless, you can expect your Westie to be a perfect little lap dog when fully matured.
+Some Westies are even smaller, only clocking in at under 9 inches (23 cms) in height.

 While you generally expect a full-grown Westie to be around a foot tall, sometimes they can get larger.
-This sometimes happens with particular breeders, but don’t expect to find an especially large Westie so easily.
-Westies are originally hunting dogs.
-While they historically only hunted rodents, it still means they have the structure and frame to be larger.
+This sometimes happens with particular breeders, but don’t expect to find an especially large Westie easily.

 When Does a Westie Stop Growing?